TomFinet/risky-cpu/README.md

 | `slti xd, xs, imm` | Sets `xd` to 1 if `[xs]` is less than the sign-extended immediate `imm`. |
 | `sltiu xd, xs, imm`| Same as `slti` but where `[xd]` and `imm` are unsigned. |
 | `andi xd, xs, imm` | Stores the bitwise and of `[xs]` and `imm` in `xd`. |

-## Bugs:

-1. Stalling works, but skips the next instruction immediately following.
-We do not want this.

 ## Roadmap: